TopDownTom/ansible-arch-installer/README.md

 Two approaches:

 - You can use any standard [arch linux ISO](https://archlinux.org/download/), put it onto a drive, and boot into it.
 Then, from another device with the ability to run Ansible you can run these plays.
 This works well if you're installing onto a VM.
 - Download the [arch linux TDTLIVE ISO](https://topdowntom.space/tech) from the linked page, add it to a drive, then boot into it.
 This works best if you're running the install on the same device you're installing onto.
+When you're booted in, run the script get-repo.sh.

 We need to have passwordless SSH access to that machine.
 From the booted ISO, change the root password.
 It can be something trivial, this bootable iso session is ephemeral: